Calabi-Yau locally conformally K\"ahler manifolds: Relation with Sasaki geometry

 Sasaki metrics are geometric structures related to Vaisman manifolds via their strong connection to K\" ahler manifolds.
 By definition, a $(2n-1)$-dimensional Riemannian manifold $(S, g_S)$ is called \textit{Sasaki} if the cone $S \times \mathbb{R}_+$ admits a complex structure for which the metric $dr^2+r^2g_S$ is K\"ahler.
 By the proof of the structure theorem in \cite{ov03}, any Vaisman manifold $(M, J, g)$ admits a $\mathbb{Z}$-cover $\pi: S \times \mathbb{R}_+ \rightarrow M$, where $\mathbb{Z}$ acts by $(x, r) \mapsto (\phi(x), \lambda r)$ and $\phi$ is an automorphism of $S$ and $\lambda \neq 1$.
 Moreover, if $g$ is of rank 1, then $dr^2+r^2g_S=e^{-f}\pi^*g$, where $f$ satisfies $df=\pi^*\theta$ for the Lee form $\theta$.
 Since the cone metric is actually $\frac{\mathrm{i}}{2}\partial\overline{\partial}r^2$, we derive $\pi^*\theta=-2d\, \mathrm{log}\, r$.

-We are able now to make a connection between Vaisman metrics of rank 1 which satisfy the Einstein-type condition $Ric(\omega)=tdJ\theta$ and the {\em Sasaki $\eta$-\textit{Einstein} metrics}.
+We can make a connection between Vaisman metrics of rank 1 which satisfy the Einstein-type condition $Ric(\omega)=tdJ\theta$ and the {\em Sasaki $\eta$-\textit{Einstein} metrics}.
 By definition, these are given by the following condition on the Ricci tensor:

 where $\eta:=d^c\, \mathrm{log}\, r$ and $\alpha, \beta \in \mathbb{R}$, with $\alpha+\beta=2n-2$.

 \begin{prop} Let $M$ be a manifold of $\mathrm{dim}_{\mathbb{C}}=n$.
 Any Vaisman metric of rank 1 with $Ric(\omega) = tdJ\theta$, for $t\in\R$, on $M$ corresponds to a Sasaki $\eta$-Einstein metric satisfying: